EOSIO/welcome/README.md

 - [] Reevaluate documentation for articles that have been reorganized, and make necessary changes.
 - [] Project manuals have been merged into their respective repositories.

-## Workflow (Phase 1)
+## Phase 1: Sanitization/Review

+The documents exported from readme.io have been more or less adjusted to the new content architecture, albeit it not perfectly.
+We'll address remaining discrepancies in the next phase.

+### Preparation
 - Pull the most recent version of the `develop` branch.
-- Pick a document to work on.
+- Pick a populated document to work on.
-- Assign yourself to the document, if it does not exist on the board, create it and self-assign.
+- Assign yourself to the document in Notion, if it does not exist on the board, create it and self-assign.
 - Create a new branch from `develop`

+### Sanitization
-- Sanitize it.
+- Run `sanitize.py`
+  - Usage: `python sanitize.py ORIGINALFILE.md ORIGINALFILE.sanitized.md`
+  - Note: The script creates a new file, for good practice, add `.sanitized` before the `.md` extension
 - Review it throughly.
-- Make any necessary changes.
+The script does not fix everything.
+For example, image blocks will require an additional step, see "Migrating Images from Readme"
+- Move the item in Notion to "sanitized"
+- Delete the old file, rename the new file.
 - Commit your changes.
 - Push your branch.
 - Submit pull request.
+- Start on a new document.

+#### Next steps...
+- A reviewer will check the PR, and move it to reviewed.
+- Sean will merge the PR and move it to Merged.

-## Notes:
+### Notes:
 - Do not make any changes to architecture during phase 1, this could create some complex merge conflicts.
 - Do not work on another person's document.
 - Pull requests will be reviewed and merged daily.

+## Phase 2: Content Architecture
+WIP

+## Phase 3: Fill Gaps
+WIP

 ## Glossary
 Glossary terms are added to the `glossary.yaml`